 Long-Term Care Services Covered by Medicare

-Original Medicare will cover some long-term care services, including skilled nursing facility stays and a variety of home care options.
+Original Medicare will cover some long-term care services, including skilled nursing facility stays and various home care options.

 Skilled Nursing Facilities

 With Medicare, you can expect to pay the following for skilled nursing care in 2023: